W-Zama/Deep-SRGM/README.md

-# Deep-SRGM
+# Deep-Srat

-Deep-SRGM is a tool designed to predict the number of failures over time using a deep learning-based model.
+Deep-Srat is a tool designed to predict the number of failures over time using a deep learning-based model.
 This application leverages advanced machine learning techniques to provide accurate failure predictions.

 ## Key Features